Sugarcane grassy shoot disease

-Sugarcane grassy shoot disease (SCGS), is associated with 'Candidatus Phytoplasma sacchari' which are small, pleomorphic, pathogenic mycoplasma that contributes to yield losses from 5% up to 20% in sugarcane.
+Sugarcane grassy shoot disease (SCGS), is associated with 'Candidatus Phytoplasma sacchari' which are small, pleomorphic, pathogenic mycoplasma that contribute to yield losses from 5% up to 20% in sugarcane.
 These losses are higher in the ratoon crop.
 A higher incidence of SCGS has been recorded in some parts of Southeast Asia and India, resulting in 100% loss in cane yield and sugar production.

 SCGS disease symptoms

 Phytoplasma-infected sugarcane plants show a proliferation of tillers, which give it typical grassy appearance, hence the name grassy shoot disease.
 The leaves of infected plants do not produce chlorophyll, and therefore appear white or creamy yellow.
 The leaf veins turn white first as the phytoplasma resides in leaf phloem tissue.
 Symptoms at the early stage of the plant life cycle include leaf chlorosis, mainly at the central leaf whorl.
 Infected plants do not have the capacity to produce food in the absence of chlorophyll, which results in no cane formation.
 These symptoms can be seen prominently in the stubble crop.
 The eye or lateral buds sprout before the normal time on growing cane.
 A survey of various fields of western Maharashtra showed grassy shoot with chlorotic or creamy white leaves was the most prevalent phenotype in sugarcane plants infected with SCGS.